mnrojas2/DiaBloS/docs/source/index.rst

 Welcome to DiaBloS's documentation!
 ===================================

-.. note:: This is still a work in progress
+.. note:: This is a work in progress

 .. toctree::
    :maxdepth: 2